macbookandrew/wp-youtube-live/readme.txt

 Generally, it can take up to a minute or two for the streaming page with the shortcode to recognize that you have a live stream, for several reasons:

-1. YouTube’s API caches information about your videos for a short time (I couldn’t find any documentation on how long exactly, but seems to be around 30 seconds)
+1. YouTube’s API caches information about your videos for a short time (seems to be 2 minutes max)
-2. To help you from exceeding the free API quota, this plugin caches YouTube’s API response for 30 seconds (configurable using the `wp_youtube_live_transient_timeout` filter) instead of checking the API every time an update is requested
+2. To help you from exceeding the free API quota, this plugin caches YouTube’s API response for 30 seconds (configurable using the `wp_youtube_live_transient_timeout` filter) instead of checking the API every time an update is requested by a client
-3. If you are using a caching plugin (WP Super Cache, W3 Total Cache, etc.), the page content is cached.
+3. If you are using a caching plugin (WP Super Cache, W3 Total Cache, etc.), the generated page content is cached on your server, including whatever shortcode content is available when the cache is created.
 However, this plugin provides a workaround by sending an Ajax request from the user’s browser when the page is loaded, and then every 30 seconds thereafter until a live video is available (also configurable using the `wp_youtube_live_transient_timeout` filter).

 In short, there’s a tradeoff between showing the live video immediately and minimizing API quota and server resource usage, and I’ve tried to strike a reasonable balance, while allowing you the ability to tweak the cache timeouts yourself to fit your needs.